Terms of business

 7.1 Subject to 7.2 below, if the Firm holds money on your behalf, we will pay sums in lieu of interest in accordance with the Solicitors Accounts Rules, based on National Westminster Bank Plc’s business rate from time to time.

-8.1 After completing the work, we are entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
-We will keep our file of papers, except for any of your papers which you ask to be returned to you, for a minimum of six years.
-Thereafter, and unless you notify us to the contrary in writing, you are deemed to have authorised us to destroy the file six years after the date of the final bill we send you for this matter.
+8.1 After completing the work, we are entitled to keep all your papers and electronic copies of documents while there is money owing to us for our charges and expenses.
+We will keep an electronic copy of your file for a minimum of six years.
+Thereafter, and unless you notify us to the contrary in writing, you are deemed to have authorised us to delete the file six years after the date of the final bill sent to you.
 We will not destroy documents you ask us to deposit in safe custody.

 Your responsibilities include giving us full, honest and proper instructions, co-operating fully with us in the preparation of your matter, not asking us to work in an improper or unreasonable way, and making payments on account and payment of invoices promptly.
 If you do not fulfil these responsibilities we may stop acting for you.
 If we decide to stop acting for you, we will tell you the reason and give you notice in writing.

-12.2 If you are not satisfied with our handling of your complaint you may be entitled to apply to the Court for an assessment of the bill under Part III of the Solicitors Act 1974.
+13.2 If you are not satisfied with our handling of your complaint you may be entitled to apply to the Court for an assessment of the bill under Part III of the Solicitors Act 1974.
 In addition, you may be entitled to ask the Legal Ombudsman of PO Box 6806, Wolverhampton, WV1 9WJ, telephone 0300 555 0333, to consider the complaint.
-A request to the Legal Ombudsman should normally be made within six months of our final written response to your complaint, or within six years of the act or omission about which you are complaining.
+A request to the Legal Ombudsman should normally be made within six months of our final written response to your complaint, or within one year of the act or omission about which you are complaining.

-The Firm maintains professional negligence indemnity insurance with Travelers Insurance Company Limited, policy number UC SOL 3985302 through Lockton Companies LLP, The St Botolph Building, 138 Houndsditch, London EC3A 7AG, and the cover extends to all our work in England & Wales.
+The Firm maintains professional negligence indemnity insurance with Marsh Limited, policy number FINPL2250154 through QBE UK Limited.
+The cover extends to all our work in England & Wales.